bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 For more than one piece of cloth:

-‘Imāni me bhante cīvarāni aññātakaṃ gahapatikaṃ aññatra samayā viññāpitāni nissaggiyāni.
-Imānāhaṃ āyasmato nissajjāmi.’
+‘Imāni me bhante cīvarāni aññātakaṁ gahapatikaṁ aññatra samayā viññāpitāni nissaggiyāni.
+Imānāhaṁ āyasmato nissajjāmi.’

 ### Nissaggiya Pācittiya 7 (‘beyond limit’)<a id="np-7"></a>

-‘Idaṃ me bhante cīvaraṃ aññātakaṃ gahapatikaṃ upasaṃkamitvā tat'uttariṃ viññāpitaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante cīvaraṁ aññātakaṁ gahapatikaṁ upasaṁkamitvā tat'uttariṁ viññāpitaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This robe, ven. sir, which has been asked for beyond the limitation from an unrelated householder, is to be forfeited by me: I forfeit it to you.*'